pingcap/docs-dm/en/usage-scenario-incremental-migration.md

    }
    ```

-3. Check sync task using `query-status` command to ensure that no error message exists:
+3. Check replication task using `query-status` command to ensure that no error message exists:

    {{< copyable "shell-regular" >}}